timtimer11/AWS-Airline-Data-Batch-Processing/README.md

 - Notifications are sent for both successful and failed ETL jobs.

 ### Prerequisites
-- An AWS account with appropriate permissions to create and manage services.
+- AWS account with appropriate IAM permissions to the above services.
 - Redshift VPC Connection.